 Sydney New South Wales, Australia Travel Guide

 Darlinghurst's development dates to the 1820s, honoring Eliza Darling.
 It has a rich history as a judicial and penal hub; Darlinghurst Gaol now contains the National Art School.
 Previously a red-light district, it has become a prominent center for Sydney’s LGBTQ+ community since the 1970s.
 Oxford Street is the heart of this community, hosting major events.
-Discover these layers to perceive each corner's unique atmosphere.
+Explore these layers to perceive each corner's unique atmosphere.

 Darlinghurst holds diverse architecture, including Victorian terraces and striking deco buildings.
 Darlinghurst gains renown for its nightlife, especially along Oxford Street, a hub of activity after dark.
 It serves as the heart of Sydney’s gay and lesbian community, fostering an atmosphere of inclusion.
 Beyond the nightlife, Darlinghurst has upscale restaurants, numerous bars, and unique boutiques.
 Cultural institutions dot the area, including the Australian Museum and the National Art School, which depth to the suburb’s character.